 2012 – Jack Segal and Karen Puschel become co-chairs bringing State Department and NATO experience to the organization.

 2014 – China Conference that featured international, regional and local speakers addressing fostering business, political, cultural and educational relationships with China.

 The International Affairs Forum partners with Northwestern Michigan College to present its programming.
-Six current Board members either teach or work at NMC, IAF’s monthly lectures are held at Milliken Auditorium and the Dennos Museum Complex, and IAF receives support from NMC Extended Ed Services with regard to mailings, printing, financial and media services.
+Five current Advisory Board members either teach or work at NMC, IAF’s monthly lectures are held in Milliken Auditorium at the Dennos Museum Center, and IAF receives support from NMC Extended Education Services with regard to mailings, printing, financial and media services.